Did you know that 50% of first-graders and 80% of 17-year-olds have tooth cavities?

 - Maintain a healthy diet, limiting sugary snacks and soda

 - Visit the dentist regularly for teeth cleanings and exams

 When patients have a greater risk for tooth decay due to a medical condition, medication, or genetics, we offer personalized dental care and oral hygiene advice for keeping your smile as healthy as possible between visits.

 Dr. Trinkner offers a range of general dentistry services to treat any stage of tooth decay.
 Tooth-colored dental fillings are often used to treat teeth with early stages of tooth decay.
 Other options include inlays, onlays, and dental crowns.
 If tooth decay is extensive, a root canal may be necessary.

-Visiting our Columbia dentist office twice a year for routine dental care provides the opportunity for Dr. Trinkner to spot developing tooth decay and other dental concerns in the early stages when a conservative treatment approach can be most effective.
+Visiting our Columbia dentist office twice a year for routine dental care provides the opportunity for Dr. Trinkner to spot developing tooth decay and other dental concerns.
+Spotting these problems in the early stages can almost always guarantee a conservative treatment approach as the most effective option.